 Studies have shown that women who undergo excision surgery of Endometriosis lesions have less painful periods, less painful bowel movements, and chronic pelvic pain than women who underwent ablation.
 Studies also indicate that painful sex levels remain about the same for both excision and ablation surgeries.

-Women who undergo ablation surgery for Endometriosis have a 40-60% chance of recurrence, sometimes within months of surgery.
-In contrast, 75-85% of women who undergo excision surgery claim long-term relief.
-I personally have undergone four excision surgeries (June 2014, Sept.
+Patients who undergo ablation surgery for Endometriosis have a 40-60% chance of recurrence, sometimes within months of surgery.
+In contrast, 75-85% of those who undergo excision surgery claim long-term relief.
+I personally have undergone six excision surgeries (June 2014, Sept.
 2016, July 2018, Nov.
-2018).
+2018, May 2020, October 2020).
 Some of my Endometriosis was in similar areas of my body as my first surgery, but some was found in new locations…My surgeon opted instead of excising (or even ablating) a lesion on my diaphragm, to leave it there for safety’s sake – nobody wants a perforated diaphragm (this lesion disappeared after my 2016 surgery)!
 Excision surgery may not be ideal in every situation – and a skilled surgeon will be able to know when, and when not, to cut.
 Even then, it may not work and you still may be slated for a future surgery.
 The only guarantee with this illness: there is no guarantee.

 In the end, it’s not only about the type of surgery or the tools used – it boils down to the skill level of the surgeon and their method of dealing with Endometriosis.
 How competent are they?
 Do they do excision or ablation?
 How often do they perform excision surgeries?
 What’s their recurrence rate among patients?
 Ask questions!
 Get answers!
 Be comfortable and confident with your surgeon’s skills.

 And, as always – there is no cure for Endometriosis.
 We may get relief from medication, supplements, lifestyle changes, or even surgeries, but there is always, always, the chance for recurrence.
 Listen to your body.
 And don’t be afraid to head back in for another consultation…